momentohq/public-dev-docs/docs/develop/integrations/fastly.md

 ```

 The code in this example sets an item in the cache, gets it, deletes it, and returns an HTML response.
-What you should see is a simple text response that matches the result seen in the [deployed example](https://solely-civil-crab.edgecompute.app/).
+It uses the [`MomentoFetcher` class](https://github.com/momentohq/client-sdk-javascript/blob/main/examples/fastly-compute/src/index.ts#L98) which provides a small wrapper that adds some error handling to the basic fetch calls to the Momento HTTP API.

 ```typescript
     const momento = new MomentoFetcher(authToken, httpEndpoint, backend);